koehlerson/gmsh.jl/README.md

 using gmsh
 ```

-After that, follow the official documentation of Gmsh.
-For example, `tutorial/t1`
+After that, follow the commented examples in `examples`.
+The `tutorial/t1.jl` from the [official Gmsh repository](https://gitlab.onelab.info/gmsh/gmsh)
-using api is done as follows:
+can be realized with this package as follows:

 ```julia
 gmsh.initialize()